vincent-barilla/Mood-Mapper-Beta/README.md

 IV.
 Why Track "lastId"?

-  All GET requests to Twitter using the same set of parameters will return the same batch of tweets in response.
+  GET requests to Twitter using the same set of parameters will usually return the same batch of tweets in response.
 For the user, this means he or she will see the same medley of circles show up on the map over and over again, till the form values are changed and a new GET request sends.

-  To solve this, the id of the the last tweet must be stored.
-It can then be used in the "max_id" parameter of the GET request. "mad_id" tells Twitter to only respond with tweets that are older* than the one corresponding to this id.
+  To solve this, the id of the the last tweet that reached the client must be stored, so it can then be used in the "max_id" parameter of a Twitter GET request. "max_id" tells Twitter to respond with only tweets that are older than the one corresponding to this id.
 The user will now see all new tweets every time they hit "Submit" on the front end, even if they use the identical form, multiple times.

-  Because this id only pertains to the current subject of a user's search, it will be wiped clean every time the user changes subject.
-This is done via and 'onkeyup' callback to the subject input box in "index.html".
+  Because "lastId" only pertains to the current parameters of a user's search, it will be wiped clean every time the user changes the input.
+This is done via an 'onkeyup' callback on all the input boxes in "index.html".

-  Note that Twitter will accept a query string with "max_id=&next_param=value" -- an empty value for "max_id".
-This empty string is what "._getLastId" will return**.

-  * Twitter responds with newest-to-oldest ordering.
-  ** See "initMap" in "init.js" for the function definition, and "formSubmit" in "formsubmit.js" for its use)
+  Note: Twitter responds with newest-to-oldest ordering in its tweets; the "max_id" tells Twitter to send tweets with an "id" smaller than this number.